Athletics at the 1904 Summer Olympics – Men's shot put: Background

 This was the third appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the throwers from 1900 returned.
 Ralph Rose of the United States had broken the world record earlier in 1904 but had not won any major competitions.
 His countryman, Wesley Coe, had won the AAA championship multiple times.
 The two were the favorites, with an edge to Rose.
 As in 1896 and 1900, Irishman Denis Horgan would have been a significant contender but did not attend.

 No nations made their debut in the men's shot put this year.
-Both nations that competed in 1904 were making their third appearance, having also competed in 1896 and 1900 as well.
+Both nations that competed in 1904 were making their third appearance, having competed in 1896 and 1900 as well.

 Competition format

-The format of the competition is unclear; it appears that each there was a single round of throwing with each thrower receiving six attempts.
+The format of the competition is unclear; each there was a single round of throwing with each thrower receiving six attempts.
 The throwing stage was a 2.13 metre circle, the first time the modern circle was used in the Games rather than a square.